dhivahars/Java-learning-2025/Projects/src/employeeManagemet/README.md

 Designation:Developer

 Employee Removed Successfully

+How to Run
 ```
-1.How to Run

-2.Clone the repository:
+1.Clone the repository:

-3.Open the project in IntelliJ IDEA / Eclipse / VS Code.
+2.Open the project in IntelliJ IDEA / Eclipse / VS Code.

-4.Compile and run Main.java.
+3.Compile and run Main.java.
 ```
 Technologies Used